Both are excellent machines, but which of them is best for you?

 So, there you have it.
-Now you have a deep understanding of these two machines.
+Now you have a deep understanding of these two cutting machines.
 You see their appeal and their weakness.

 My reviews differ from many others.
 Most reviews hype products without providing information about their faults, but I consider this unfair.
 It’s better for you to know ahead of time than to get nasty surprises along the way.
 Are you looking for a more formidable comparison?
 Check out the Brother ScanNCut 2 vs Cricut Maker post.